AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 ---------

 .. method:: ExecutableModel.getNumReactions()
-   :module: roadrunner
+   :module: RoadRunner

-   Returns the number of reactions in the model.
+   Return the number of reactions in the model.

    >>> r.getNumReactions()